Registered Manager: Philippa McSkimming

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection checked whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-This inspection took place on 25 and 30 August 2016 and was unannounced.
-The inspection was carried out with an expert by experience.
-An expert by experience is a person who has personal experience of using or caring for someone who uses nursing and dementia care services.
+The inspection took place on 3 and 8 May 2018 and was unannounced.
+The inspection team included two inspectors and two experts by experience.
+An expert by experience is a person who has personal experience of using or caring for someone who uses this type of care service.
+Both experts had experience of caring for older people who use services.

 To view the latest inspection report compiled by the CQC please click here »